top of page

 HOW MANY DAYS DO I ENROLL FOR?

-The recommended number of days for enrollment is 2 days per week for preschoolers and kindergarteners and 1 day per week for co-op students, but we accept students for 1-4 days.
+The recommended number of days for enrollment is 2 days per week, but we accept students for anywhere from 1-3 days.

 DO YOU OFFER SUMMER PROGRAMS?